About This Blog (revised August, 2017)

 Welcome to Bader Journal, the travel blog of Rick & Mary Bader (that’s us, pictured at the top, taken at Ephesus).
 This blog was created primarily for our family & friends, but anyone who is interested is welcome to view it.
-We will set sail January 5, 2016 from Fort Lauderdale on a World Cruise that will end in Fort Lauderdale on April 30.
-We will be sailing on the Amsterdam, the co-flagship of the Holland America Line.
-It is a fairly small ship by cruise line standards with a capacity of 1380 passengers, although we expect substantially fewer to be on board on this trip.
+We most recently set sail on June 7, 2017 on a seven day cruise from Vancouver, British Columbia, to Alaska.
+We sailed on the Volendam of the Holland America Line.
+It is a fairly small ship by cruise line standards with a capacity of about 1450 passengers.
 Here is a map of our itinerary:

 One general caveat: please don’t take what is written here about the places we visit as authoritative.
 We do our best to be accurate, but really we are mostly repeating things we have read or been told.
-You may sometimes note a skeptical tone when we tell you something we don’t necessarily believe, but even things we do believe might turn out to be inaccurate.
+You may sometimes note a skeptical tone when we tell you something we have heard but don’t necessarily believe, though even things we do believe might turn out to be inaccurate.
 So, caveat emptor!

 A. Menu Buttons At The Top of the Page: